dart-lang/site-www/src/language/class-modifiers.md

 The `sealed` modifier prevents a class from being extended or implemented outside its own library.

-Sealed classes also prevent construction, and are therefore implicitly [abstract](#abstract).
+Sealed classes are implicitly [abstract](#abstract).
+They cannot be constructed themselves, but they can define constructors for their subclasses to use.
-However, subclasses of sealed classes can be constructed, and sealed classes can have
+Subclasses of sealed classes can be constructed, and sealed classes can have
 [factory constructors](/language/constructors#factory-constructors).